 Section 365.172(3)(i), F.S., defines E911 service as the "enhanced 911 system or enhanced 911 service that is an emergency telephone system or service that provides a subscriber with 911 service and, in addition, directs 911 calls to appropriate public safety answering points by selective routing based on the geographical location from which the call originated."
 Both Intrado Comm and AT&T agree that Intrado Comm will provide its services as a competitive 911/E911 provider.
-(Intrado Comm BR at 2, AT&T BR at 5) Upon Intrado Comm's entry into the marketplace, PSAPs will have the opportunity to choose an alternate 911/E911 service provider.
+Upon Intrado Comm's entry into the marketplace, PSAPs will have the opportunity to choose an alternate 911/E911 service provider.